Granny - Escape room for teambuilding

 Can I bring my phone into the experience?

 If you choose to bring your phone (or any other personal items) into the house and lose it during the game, we can allow only five minutes for retrieval before the next group must begin.
-After that, you will need to leave your contact details and our team will contact you to arrange an appointment for you to collect your lost property.ย
+After that, youβll need to schedule a separate appointment to return and collect it.

 Do you have a customer toilet?